 - Home health care services. - Skilled nursing care in a skilled nursing facility. - Rehabilitation care you are getting as an outpatient at a Medicare-approved Comprehensive Outpatient Rehabilitation Facility (CORF).
-Usually, this means you are getting treatment for an illness or accident, or

-- With any of these three types of care, you have the right to keep getting covered services for as long as the doctor says you need it. - When we decide to stop covering any of these, we must tell you before your services end.
+Usually, this means you are getting treatment for an illness or accident, or you are recovering from a major operation. - With any of these three types of care, you have the right to keep getting covered services for as long as the doctor says you need it. - When we decide to stop covering any of these, we must tell you before your services end.
 When your coverage for that care ends, we will stop paying for your care.